 What does my home insurance policy cover?

 If you have home insurance, you may already have coverage for your bicycle.
-Home insurance will generally cover your bike if it’s stolen or damaged in specific situations, like if it falls off your car’s bike rack.
+Home insurance policies will generally cover your bike if it’s stolen or damaged in specific situations, like if it falls off your car’s bike rack.
+The same goes for a renters insurance policy.
 But check your policy for any limits that may apply.

 If you want more extensive coverage that can repair your bike if it’s damaged after an accident, like if you run into a tree or hit a curb, you can add your bicycle to your policy as a scheduled item.
 This covers the full value of your bike if it’s damaged or lost, and offers more protection for expensive bikes.